Skip to main content

 9 Symptoms of Clinical Depression (MDD)

-Major depressive disorder (MDD) is diagnosed when an individual has a persistently low or depressed mood, anhedonia or decreased interest in pleasurable activities, feelings of guilt or worthlessness, lack of energy, poor concentration, appetite changes, psychomotor retardation or agitation, sleep disturbances, or suicidal thoughts.
+Major Depressive Disorder (MDD) is characterized by a persistently low or depressed mood, a loss of interest or pleasure in activities (anhedonia), feelings of guilt or worthlessness, lack of energy, poor concentration, appetite changes, psychomotor retardation or agitation, sleep disturbances, and suicidal thoughts.

 A person suffering from major depressive disorder (sometimes referred to as clinical depression or just depression) has experienced either a depressed mood or a loss of interest or enjoyment in daily activities for a period of at least two weeks.
 This depressed mood must represent a significant change from the person's normal everyday mood.